 Let’s take a step by step look at how we can make this ambitious savings plan a reality:

-This is the first and the most important step.
+This is the first and most important step.
 Not knowing where your money goes (truthfully), is the easiest way to claim you “don’t have enough money to save for travel”.

 You must diligently track your expenses for everything.